cran-task-views/ClinicalTrials/ClinicalTrials.md

     `kruskal.test`, `mcnemar.test`, `cor.test`, `power.t.test`,
     `power.prop.test`, `power.anova.test`, `lm`, `glm`, `nls`, `anova`
     (and its `lm` and `glm` methods) among many others.
--   `r pkg("asypow")` has a set of routines for calculating power and related quantities utilizing asymptotic likelihood ratio methods.
 -   `r pkg("binomSamSize")` is a suite of functions for computing confidence intervals and necessary sample sizes for the success probability parameter Bernoulli distribution under simple